RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-11/improving-app.md

 4. Navigate to Page Finder and select **Page 15** from Dialog Page.

     ![](./images/navigate-to-page-finder.png " ")

+5. Repeat steps 2-4 for **Page 16: Shopping Cart** and **Page 17: Add to Cart**.

 ## Task 3: Clean the Navigation Menu
-Since the home page is the Products page and this is a public access page as some others too, it's not needed to have a navigation menu.
+Since the home page is the Products page and this is a public access page, we do not need a navigation menu.
 In this task, you will turn off displaying the navigation menu.

 1. Within Page Designer, click the Shared Components icon at the top right.